volpi-m/Lua-in-cpp/README.md

 ## Installation

-Clone this repository and compile the static library (no shared library, see [this](#known-issues)), then you're free to compile it with your program.
+Clone this repository and compile the static or shared library (see [this](#known-issues)), then you're free to compile it with your program.

 ## How to use